KenKundert/nestedtext/README.rst

 An example of structured code is provided by GitHub with its workflow specification files.
 They use YAML_.
-Unfortunately, the syntax of the code snippets held in the various fields can be confused with *YAML* syntax, which leads to unnecessary errors, confusion, and complexity (see :ref:`YAML issues
+Unfortunately, the syntax of the code snippets held in the various fields can be confused with *YAML* syntax, which leads to unnecessary errors, confusion, and complexity (see *YAML issues*).
-<vs_yaml>`).
-JSON_ suffers from similar problems.  *NestedText* excels for
+JSON_ suffers from similar problems.  *NestedText* excels for these applications as it holds code snippets without any need for quoting or escaping.
-these applications as it holds code snippets without any need for quoting or escaping.  *NestedText* provides simple unambiguous rules for defining the structure of your data and when these rules are followed there is no way for any syntax or special characters in the values of your data to be confused with *NestedText* syntax.
+*NestedText* provides simple unambiguous rules for defining the structure of your data and when these rules are followed there is no way for any syntax or special characters in the values of your data to be confused with *NestedText* syntax.
 In fact, it is possible for *NestedText* to hold *NestedText* snippets without conflict.

 Another example of structured code is provided by the files that contain the test cases used by `Parametrize From File`_, a PyTest_ plugin.